bcgov/mds/services/core-api/app/flask_jwt_oidc_local/README.md

 `core-api` uses `flask_jwt_oidc` for it's jwt parsing, validation and role checking.
 This is a fiarly opinionated library and works only on flask and depends on the `config` of the flask app.

-specifically, with support for the following variables in the config file:
+Specifically, with support for the following variables in the config file:

 ```
 class Config(object):